 If you are a transfer or waiting list applicant your position on the register will depend on the number of points you have.
-If you are a special case or homeless applicant your application is considered in date order, based on the date your application or homeless presentation was made and not by points level.
+If you are a homeless or special case applicant, your application will not be awarded points, but will be considered in date order.